Water hardness impacts how well your clothes wash and influences the amount of detergent you need to put in the washing machine.

 • Glasses or cutlery with small “stains” due to small deposits of calcium carbonate;

-• Clothing: may also have small stains;
+• Clothing may have small stains;

-In addition to this advantage for humans, water hardness can also have a positive effect on the aquatic environment as it reduces the toxicity of metal ions such as lead, chromium and zinc.
+In addition to this advantage for humans, water hardness can also have a positive effect on the aquatic environment, as it reduces the toxicity of metal ions such as lead, chromium, and zinc.

 • The foam is “healthier” and more abundant;

-• Clothes without stains and less worn;
+• Clothes without stains and less wear;

 • Normal water pressure.